vamsivarma28/MavenBuild/README.md

 docker build -t mavenbuild .

-Once this is done u will be see image usingg docker images
+Once this is done u will be see image1 usingg docker images

 Use below command to run the container